Photo by Ed Morris / October, 1995

 Throughout history, sailors, riggers and shipwrights have relied upon the traditional "sheepsfoot blade" for everyday use aboard the ship.
 It is named after its blunt, rounded tip and flat bottom edge which closely resemble the profile of a sheep's foot.
 It is not a fighting blade or weapon, but in the application of a rigging knife, it is understood to be the best design for cutting.

-The other, more subtle advantage of this blade design is that it carries a perfectly straight edge.
-This enables a rigger to place a line on a cutting block... then set the blade on the line exactly where he wants it... and then strike the top of the blade with a mallet.
+Unlike a sharp-tipped hunting blade (drop point; clip, Bowie, etc.), the idea is to reduce the possibility of getting accidentally jabbed while working and moving around aboard the ship.
+The other advantage is that a true sheepsfoot blade carries a perfectly straight cutting edge.
+This enables the rigger to place a line on a cutting block or flat surface... then set the blade on the line exactly where he wants it... and then strike the top of the blade with a mallet.
 With a little bit of practice, this produces an extra-clean cut without sawing and damaging the line.